bymbcom/bymb-documentation/Knowledge_Center/Knowledge_Center_Status_Dashboard.md

 *This dashboard is updated as new documents are completed*

 ## Summary of Changes Since Last Update (April 26, 2025):
-- Added 3 new Networking & Digital Transformation documents:
+- Added final Networking & Digital Transformation document:
-  - Cloud Solutions v1.0
-  - Process Automation v1.0
-  - Systems Integration v1.0
+  - Legacy System Modernization v1.0
-- Updated "Total Progress" from 47/85 to 50/85 (59%)
+- Updated "Total Progress" from 50/85 to 51/85 (60%)
-- Decreased "Pending" from 38 to 35
+- Decreased "Pending" from 35 to 34
-- Updated Services completion from 67% to 87% (13/15 documents completed)
+- Updated Services completion from 87% to 93% (14/15 documents completed)
-- Updated Next Steps section to focus on completing final Networking & Digital Transformation document and starting Customer Success Management, CCTV Products, and Installation Guide documentation
+- Updated Next Steps section to focus on Customer Success Management, CCTV Products, Installation Guides, and Product Selection Decision Tree
+- Completed all planned Networking & Digital Transformation documentation